Exaile.org gets hacked!

 How does one recover from this?
 I found out that my hosting company, for $70 (which I didn't have at the time), will set me up an entirely fresh install of Debian on a new drive with my old drive as a slave.
 It took me a couple of days to get the money in my account to be able to do so.
 During this time is when I'm doing my research.

-(by renaming it and replacing it with a script) would
+chattr (by renaming it and replacing it with a script) would render

-render the kit totally useless.
-Probably other things like renaming tar and
+the kit totally useless.
+Probably other things like renaming tar and etc would

 HOWEVER, I realize that these are just little steps (read: hacks) in securing a website.
 I know that it starts with having a secure setup in the first place… but again, I'm not an expert on this either.
 So how does a n00b like me secure their piddly servers?
 I really don't know.
 What I do know is that I was being very lax in the first place.
 I was running proftpd, and I didn't need to be.
 I was sending ftp passwords to people on irc via message, though in plain text.
 My web directory permissions were often just “777” to make things easier when I couldn't figure out why something wasn't working.
 I had heard that the imap and pop3 server (courier) I was using was insecure, but I really wasn't doing anything about it, and I wasn't keeping up on my security updates.
 I was running a private IRC server that was accessible publicly.
 I'm running PHP...
 I've always heard that's a bad idea.
 Probably a bunch of other things.